Solomon-analytics/Microsoft-Fabric-E-Commerce-Data-Warehouse-Project/README.md

 **Data Source:**

  The dataset was sourced from a public open-data repository.
-Dataset from the olist source is an official e-commerce dataset from a Brazillian online marketplace, while dataset from the the global source was also sourced from Kaggle and contains a broader collection of customer purchase recrods from multiple countries.
+Dataset from the olist source is an official e-commerce dataset from a Brazillian online marketplace, while dataset from the the global source was also sourced from Kaggle and contains a collection of customer purchase records from multiple countries.

- For the purpose of this project, the dataset from olist sources is been named as 'olist' while the dataset from global source is named as 'glb'.
+ For the purpose of this project, the dataset from olist source is been named as 'olist' while the dataset from global source is named as 'glb'.

  ---